kof/node-xpkg/readme.md

 Are you tired from writing separate .json files for every package manager?

 Now you can write just one x-package.json file and generate from it files for any package manager.
-Every existing or upcoming manager is already supported.
-Also manager specific declarations are supported.
+Manager specific declarations are supported using "overlay" from [Packages 1.1](http://wiki.commonjs.org/wiki/Packages/1.1)

 ### x-package.json